 Any tips on how to manage your work day successfully?

 This goes beyond just the work day: eliminate distractions.
 In today’s culture, they’re everywhere.
 Scrolling through social media has wired our brains to think with fleeting thoughts.
 Instead, we need to retrain our minds to think for a longer duration of time.
 This will help you remain focused and ultimately be more productive!

-- Use Chrome’s plugin to hide ads in your browser.
+• Use Chrome’s plugin to hid ads

 Does creativity come easily, or is it something you have to work at?

 I think most people who know me would think it comes easily, but I really do feel like I have to work at it.
 It takes me a while to make a creative decision; I spend a lot of time processing all kinds of options.
 I’m my own worst critic, which just pushes me to create something I truly love.
-I’m also a fan of a craft that you can undo immediately and try again–web design, crocheting, weaving – it just takes the pressure off of being “stuck” with a direction, and gives me the opportunity to back up and try again if I want.
+I’m also a fan of a craft that you can undo immediately and try again – web design, crocheting, weaving – it just takes the pressure off of being “stuck” with a direction, and gives me the opportunity to back up and try again if I want.

 What advice would you give to those who are struggling to find their passion?

 Try everything, and remain open–minded.
 If you turn down ideas before you give them a shot, how will you ever find your passion?
 I’m on this journey myself.
 I started a twelve-month creative challenge where I explore one new craft/art/niche during each month of 2017.
 I call it The Heartward Project.
 I blog about my experiences as a form of accountability, but also to encourage others to just start.
 Your time is not wasted trying; your time is wasted wondering.

 Do you have any book recommendations?